limnotrack/AEME/README.md

 #> plan transition at your earliest convenience (see
 #> https://r-spatial.org/r/2023/05/15/evolution4.html and earlier blogs
 #> for guidance);some functionality will be moved to 'sp'.
-#>  Checking rgeos availability: TRUE
+#>  Checking rgeos availability: FALSE
 ## basic example code
 tmpdir <- tempdir()
 aeme_dir <- system.file("extdata/lake/", package = "AEME")